stripe/stripe-react-native/CONTRIBUTING.md

 To install local/private packages across local environment we recommend use [yalc](https://github.com/wclr/yalc) tool.

-- Run `yalc publish` in `react-native-stripe-sdk` package to publish all the files that should be published in remote NPM registry.
+- Run `yalc publish` in `stripe-react-native` package to publish all the files that should be published in remote NPM registry.
-- Run `yalc add react-native-stripe-sdk` in your dependent project, which will copy the current version from the store to your project's .yalc folder and inject a file:.yalc/react-native-stripe-sdk into package.json.
+- Run `yalc add stripe-react-native` in your dependent project, which will copy the current version from the store to your project's .yalc folder and inject a file:.yalc/stripe-react-native into package.json.
 - In your dependent project run `yarn install` and `cd ios && pod install`

 ### Commit message convention